+multi-master

-- multi-master This should be set when you have multiple masters for a zone and the addresses refer to different machines.
+This should be set when you have multiple masters for a zone and the addresses refer to different machines.
 If yes, named will not log when the serial number on the master is less than what named currently has.
-The default is no. - dnssec-enable Enable DNSSEC support in named.
-Unless set to yes, named behaves as if it does not support DNSSEC.
-The default is yes. - dnssec-validation Enable DNSSEC validation in named.
+The default is no.

+auto-dnssec

+Zones configured for dynamic DNS may use this option to allow varying levels of automatic DNSSEC key management.
+There are three possible settings:

+auto-dnssec allow; permits keys to be updated and the zone fully re-signed whenever the user issues the command rndc sign zonename.

+auto-dnssec maintain; includes the above, but also automatically adjusts the zone's DNSSEC keys on schedule, according to the keys' timing metadata (see dnssec-keygen(8) and dnssec-settime(8)).
+The command rndc sign zonename causes named to load keys from the key repository and sign the zone with all keys that are active. rndc loadkeys zonename causes named to load keys from the key repository and schedule key maintenance events to occur in the future, but it does not sign the full zone immediately.
+Note: once keys have been loaded for a zone the first time, the repository will be searched for changes periodically, regardless of whether rndc loadkeys is used.
+The recheck interval is defined by dnssec-loadkeys-interval.)

+The default setting is auto-dnssec off.

+dnssec-enable

+This indicates whether DNSSEC-related resource records are to be returned by named.

+If set to no, named will not return DNSSEC-related resource records unless specifically queried for.
+The default is yes.

+dnssec-validation

+Enable DNSSEC validation in named.
 Note dnssec-enable also needs to be set to yes to be effective.
 If set to no, DNSSEC validation is disabled.
 If set to auto, DNSSEC validation is enabled, and a default trust-anchor for the DNS root zone is used.
 If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement.
+The default is yes.

+Whenever the resolver sends out queries to an EDNS-compliant server, it always sets the DO bit indicating it can support DNSSEC responses even if dnssec-validation is off.

+dnssec-accept-expired

+Accept expired signatures when verifying DNSSEC signatures.
+The default is no. Setting this option to yes leaves named vulnerable to replay attacks.

+querylog

-The default is yes. - dnssec-accept-expired Accept expired signatures when verifying DNSSEC signatures.
-The default is no. Setting this option to yes leaves named vulnerable to replay attacks. - querylog Specify whether query logging should be started when named starts.
-If querylog is not specified, then the query logging is determined by the presence of the logging category queries. - check-names This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
+Specify whether query logging should be started when named starts.
+If querylog is not specified, then the query logging is determined by the presence of the logging category queries.

+check-names

+This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
 The default varies according to usage area.
 For master zones the default is fail.
 For slave zones the default is warn.
 For answers received from the network (response) the default is ignore.